xu4-engine/u4/doc/modules.md

         The Avatar must seek the holy grail in order to bring peace to the land.
     }}
-    version: "1.0-beta"
+    version: "1.0b"
     rules: 'Ultima-IV
 ]
 ```

+The `author` entry names the person (or group) who created the configuration
+scripts and packaged the module.
+It does not refer to the creators of other
+assets (such as image or audio files) that get packaged.

+The `about` entry is shown as a tool tip in the game browser so it should
+be relatively short.
+Try to keep it around 5 lines of 60 characters each.

+#### Game Rules

+The `rules` entry declares what built-in game rule system to use.
+The only existing rule system is `Ultima-IV`.

-In extension modules the `rules` entry is a string that contains the base
+For extension modules this entry is a string that contains the base
 module name and version separated by a slash.
 For an extention of the
 previous examples the entry would look like this:

-    rules: "Quest-for-the-Grail/1.0-beta"
+    rules: "Quest-for-the-Grail/1.0b"

-### Module Versions
+#### Module Versions

 Versions are declared using strings.
 A typical major/minor version should
 be used (e.g. "1.0").
+If it's an Alpha or Beta append a lowercase 'a' or 'b'.
+This keeps the version short enough to fit in the game browser list.

 ### Data Blocks